PullString's data is processed and stored within industry-leading data centers that use state-of-the-art security measures, including:

 PullString's infrastructure is built on top of AWS, which provides leading standards for privacy and information security.
 This includes SOC2, SOC3, ISO 27001, and PCI DSS Level 1 compliance.
 As well as international privacy law compliance such as UK Data Protection Act and EU Privacy Shield.
 Learn more

-Additionally, PullString complies with the U.S./E.U.
-Safe Harbor Framework and the U.S./Swiss Safe Harbor framework as set forth by the U.S. Department of Commerce regarding the collection, use and retention of personal data from European Union member countries and Switzerland.
+Additionally, PullString complies with the EU-U.S. Privacy Shield Framework, as set forth by the U.S. Department of Commerce, regarding the collection, use, and retention of personal data from European Union member countries.
+Learn more

 PullString has also gained Children's Online Privacy Protection Act (COPPA) compliance for specific kid-focused applications and infrastructure via the kidSAFE seal program, an independent FTC-approved COPPA Safe Harbor provider.